 The Austin Police Department uses equipment from the Texas 1033 program, where law enforcement agencies across the state can receive surplus equipment from the Department of Defense for free.

 Texas 1033 can provide agencies weapons, aircraft, computers, night vision equipment and gym equipment.

 Another piece of equipment police department can acquire is a Mine-Resistant Ambush Protected vehicle, or MRAP.
 They are armored vehicles used in battlefields in Iraq and Afghanistan by the military.
 The Bastrop County Sheriff’s Office has a MRAP in service.
 In civilian use, they typically serve as SWAT vehicles.

-The only weapons APD has received are several M14 rifles which were purchased nearly a decade ago.
+The only weapons APD has received are several M14 rifles they received nearly a decade ago.
 The M14 rifles sit in storage and are used by honor guards when police officers are killed.
-They also serve as backups for APD’s SWAT team, however, SWAT officers have not been trained on how to use them.
+They also serve as backups for APD’s SWAT team; however, SWAT officers have not been trained on how to use them.